albertintech/apai/docs/congress/cmf/fema/legislative-text.md

 ---

-**END OF TITLE V**
+## TITLE VI: COMPENSATION, TRANSITION, AND IMPLEMENTATION

-This Title establishes comprehensive compensation and transition mechanisms to align incumbent incentives with democratic reform objectives, addressing the fundamental political economy challenge that electoral reforms require incumbents to vote for changes that may reduce their individual advantages.
+### Section 601.
+Purpose

-Provisions in this Title are divided into:
+This Title establishes compensation and transition mechanisms designed to align incumbent incentives with the reform objectives of this Act.
+Provisions in this Title take effect on one of two timelines:

-1. **Immediate Provisions**: Taking effect upon the Immediate Effective Date (Tier 1)
+1. **Immediate Provisions**: Taking effect upon the Immediate Effective Date; and
-2. **First FEMA Election Provisions**: Taking effect at the First FEMA Election (Tier 2)
+2. **First FEMA Election Provisions**: Taking effect at the First FEMA Election.

 ### Section 602.
 Congressional Compensation Adjustment